stephenmcd/hot-redis/README.rst

 Data Types
 ==========

-The following table is the complete list of types provided by Hot Redis, mapped to their Python counterparts and underlying Redis types, along with any special considerations worth noting.
+The following table is the complete list of types provided by HOT Redis, mapped to their Python counterparts and underlying Redis types, along with any special considerations worth noting.

 ==================  ============================  ==========  ===============
-Hot Redis           Python                        Redis       Notes
+HOT Redis           Python                        Redis       Notes
 ==================  ============================  ==========  ===============
 List                list                          list
 Set                 set                           set